-- Advisor's Approval This may be a pdf of an email or you may cc the advisor so they can reply to Sarah with approval. - Proof of Participation For conferences, include a pdf of either an email of your acceptance or a page in the conference program with your name/presentation title highlighted. - Dissertation Expense Form If you are requesting dissertation expense reimbursement, include this form with advisor signoff. - Receipts Include receipts for all expenses.
+- Advisor's Approval (if needed) This may be a pdf of an email or you may cc the advisor so they can reply to Sarah with approval. - Proof of Participation For conferences, include a pdf of either an email of your acceptance or a page in the conference program with your name/presentation title highlighted. - Dissertation Expense Form If you are requesting dissertation expense reimbursement, include this form with advisor signoff. - Receipts Include receipts for all expenses that have already been purchased.
 Credit card statements will not be accepted in lieu of receipts.
-If receipt is not in USD, please include current exchange rate.